Information for Publications

 Spinning Disk

-Cells were imaged on a spinning disk confocal (Yokogawa CSU10 scanhead) on an olympus IX-70 inverted microscope using 100x/1.35 NA UPlanApo oil objective, 488 nm and 568 nm Kr-Ar laser lines for excitation and ORCA ER CCD camera, the system was controlled by MetaMorph.
+Cells were imaged on a spinning disk confocal (Yokogawa CSU10 scanhead) on an Olympus IX-70 inverted microscope using 100x/1.35 NA UPlanApo oil objective, 488 nm and 568 nm solid state lasers for excitation and Andor iXon 888 EMCCD camera, controlled by MetaMorph software.

-Cells were imaged on a Zeiss Axio Imager upright widefield fluorescence microscope using a 40x/0.75 Plan-NeoFluar objective and green and red filtercubes (chroma).
-Images were captured on a Hamamatsu ORCA ER CCD camera, the system was controlled by MetaMorph.
+Cells were imaged on a Zeiss Axio Imager upright widefield fluorescence microscope using a 40x/0.75 Plan-NeoFluar objective and green and red filtercubes (Chroma).
+Images were captured on a Zeiss Monochrome 505 CCD camera using Zeiss Zen blue software.

 Live cell station